Skip to main content

 Season Comparison

-Compare different training phases:
+Compare different training phases: Base vs Build:

-• Volume: Higher in base
+• Load: Higher in base

 • Intensity: Higher in build